UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

    ```bash
    pytest tests/
    ```
-   This will run all test cases and display results.
+   This will run all test cases and display results

 2. **Interpreting test results**
-    - ✅ If all tests pass, you will see green checkmarks in the output.
+✅ If all tests pass, you will see green checkmarks in the output.
-    - ❌ If any test fails, the terminal will provide details on the error.
+❌ If any test fails, the terminal will provide details on the error.

 ## 🙌 Get Involved